-ENVY AND GUILT (OR INEQUALITY AVERSION, OR FAIRNESS)\\\
+ENVY AND GUILT (OR INEQUALITY AVERSION, OR FAIRNESS)

 Since we have been exploring effects driven by human emotion (e.g., perceived ambiguity and competency) this is as good a place as any to investigate what behavioral economists have to say about the emotions envy and guilt.
 There is no experiment here, just some economic conceptualizing.
 In Chapter 5, we will explore how these emotions manifest themselves as fairness in behavioral games.
-Here, we take a little detour and investigate what envy and guilt actually look like in the context of a standard neoclassical framework.

-Recall from Chapter 2 that the typical Homo economicus utility function looks something like, where $x_i$ represents individual i's wealth level (yes, in Chapter 2 $w_i$ was used to represent i's wealth level-we make the notational change here to be consistent with the ensuing discussion).
+Here, we take a little detour and investigate what envy and guilt actually look like in the context of a standard neoclassical framework.7 where x_i represents individual i's wealth level (yes, in Chapter 2 w_i was used to represent i's wealth level-we make the notational change here to be consistent with the ensuing discussion).